Compression of the Spinal Cord

 However, bones weakened gradually (for example, by cancer or osteoporosis) may suddenly fracture, which can suddenly cause or worsen compression (see Compression Fractures of the Spine).

 Compression may develop gradually, over months to years.
 Typical causes include

 Cervical spondylosis (degeneration of vertebrae and disks in the neck)

 Slight compression may cause mild symptoms if it disrupts only some nerve impulses going up and down the spinal cord.
 These symptoms may include

-Pain may radiate down a leg, sometimes to the foot.
-If the cause is cancer, an abscess, or a hematoma, the back may be tender to the touch in the affected area.
+If the spinal cord in the low back is compressed, pain may radiate down a leg, sometimes to the foot.
+If the spinal cord in the neck is affected, pain may radiate down the arms.
+If the cause is cancer, an abscess, or a hematoma, the back or neck may be tender to the touch in the affected area.
 Sometimes sensation is lost.
 Reflexes, including the urge to urinate, may be lost.
 If compression increases, symptoms may worsen.

 Substantial compression may block most nerve impulses, causing

 If all nerve impulses are blocked, the following result: